janosh/blog/content/posts/2019-03-04~disqus-comments/disqus-comments.md

 - [TalkYard](https://www.talkyard.io) [[mention](https://spectrum.chat/gatsby-js/general/whats-the-best-way-to-make-commenting-system~0c7e3f0f-8737-4948-9c52-0d20dfe37a05?m=MTUxNjMzMzM5MTU5NA==)]
 - [Gitalk](https://gitalk.github.io) [[mention](https://github.com/gatsbyjs/gatsby/issues/12209#issuecomment-471165136)]

-I ended up going with Disqus for the following reasons.
+I ended up going with Disqus for the following reasons:

 - It [seems to be by far the most widely used service](https://www.datanyze.com/market-share/comment-systems/disqus-market-share).
-- It is low maintenance, meaning [moderating your comments and maintaining your forum](https://help.disqus.com/moderation/moderating-101) is easy.
+- It is low maintenance.
+[Moderating your comments and maintaining your forum](https://help.disqus.com/moderation/moderating-101) is easy.
 - It provides official [React support](https://github.com/disqus/disqus-react).
 - It offers a [generous free tier](https://disqus.com/pricing).
 - It’s easy to comment: Disqus has a large existing user base and the onboarding experience for new users is fast since you can register with your Google, Facebook or Twitter account.
 You can also easily share your review about the post through those channels.